Set It and Forget It: Automating Linux Patches with unattended-upgrades

 Security updates while you sleep

-The most common way servers get compromised is not some dazzling zero-day wielded by a state actor.
+The most common way servers get compromised is not some dazzling zero-day wielded by a nation-state.
 It is a known vulnerability, with a published fix that has been sitting in the distribution’s repositories for weeks, on a box where nobody ran the update.
-Patching is unglamorous, easy to defer, and quietly catastrophic when neglected.
-The fix is to take human procrastination out of the loop entirely — and on Debian and Ubuntu, the tool for that is unattended-upgrades.
+I have cleaned up after exactly this more than once — a forgotten VPS, a “temporary” test host that quietly became load-bearing, a machine everyone assumed someone else was maintaining.
+Every time, the fix had been available for ages.
+Patching is unglamorous, trivially easy to defer, and quietly catastrophic when neglected.
+The only reliable answer is to take human procrastination out of the loop entirely — and on Debian and Ubuntu, the tool that does it is unattended-upgrades.

 When a vulnerability is disclosed and a patch ships, a clock starts.
-Attackers read the same advisories you do, and automated scanning tools begin probing the internet for unpatched hosts within hours, sometimes minutes.
+Attackers read the same advisories you do, and automated scanning tools begin probing the public internet for unpatched hosts within hours, sometimes minutes.
+Mass-exploitation of a freshly disclosed bug is now measured in days, not the weeks it once was — the moment a proof-of-concept lands on the internet, opportunistic scanners fold it into their kit.
 The window between “fix available” and “fix applied” is exactly the window in which you are exposed to a problem that is already solved.
+There is no worse category of breach than one you could have prevented by typing apt upgrade.

-This is the uncomfortable truth our piece on the Psychology of Patch Management circles: the failure is almost never technical, it is behavioural.
+It is worth being clear-eyed about the pattern, because the failure is almost never technical — it is behavioural.
 We intend to patch, we mean to get to it, and then something more urgent always comes along.
+The same reflex that leaves kernel exploits viable long after they are public — a theme I dug into in what Linux kernel exploits keep teaching us — is at work here: the vulnerability class changes, but the human tendency to defer the boring maintenance does not.
 Automation wins because it does not get distracted, does not deprioritise, and does not go on holiday.

 If automatic patching is so obviously good, why doesn’t everyone do it?
 Because updates occasionally break things.
 A new package version changes a default, a kernel update upsets a driver, a library bump nudges an application into misbehaviour.
 Operators who have been burned by a bad update learn to be cautious, and that caution hardens into “we’ll patch manually, carefully” — which in practice becomes “we’ll patch eventually, maybe”.

 The resolution is nuance rather than abstinence.
-Security updates are low-risk and high-value: they tend to be minimal, targeted changes, and the cost of not applying them is severe.
-Feature updates carry more risk and less urgency.
-A sensible default is to automate security updates aggressively while keeping a human in the loop for larger version jumps.
-That is precisely the line unattended-upgrades lets you draw.
+Security updates are low-risk and high-value: they tend to be minimal, targeted changes — a single library patched, a bounded fix — and the cost of not applying them is severe.
+Feature updates carry more risk and less urgency: a major version bump can change defaults, drop options, or alter behaviour your setup quietly depends on.
+A sensible default is therefore to automate security updates aggressively while keeping a human in the loop for larger version jumps.
+That is precisely the line unattended-upgrades lets you draw, and drawing it well is the whole art of configuring the tool.

 The package is usually a command or two away: